 Staff are aware that all forms of child-on-child abuse are unacceptable and will be taken seriously.
-As outlined in Keeping Children Safe in Education, 2022, in the case of sexual violence and sexual harassment, staff are aware that it is more likely that girls will be the victims and it is more likely that the acts will be perpetrated by boys.
+As outlined in KCSIE, 2023 in the case of sexual violence and sexual harassment, Staff are aware that it is more likely that girls will be the victims and it is more likely that the acts will be perpetrated by boys.
 Risks will always be assessed considering this.